vlang/v/vlib/benchmark/README.md

+## Description:

+`benchmark` provides an easy way to measure how fast a piece of code executed, and produce a readable report about it.

-Example usage of this module:
+## Example usage of this module:

 ```v
 import benchmark